theNewFlesh/f8s/README.md

 variables mapped into the container are aggregated by each extension and accesible via `flask.current_app.config[extension_name]` in python.

+The helm chart can be used as is for deploying your app or it can copied to a separate git repo and modified to your requirements.

 ### Example Helm values.yaml

 ```yaml